energysystemslab/GCD_Gamma_Analyzer/README.md

 ## Example data

-Sample files are in the "examples/" folder.
-Each example includes the input file and the expected output (γ, energies, power).
-Upload the input file, set the parameters below, and check that the tool reproduces the expected values.:
+Some sample files are in the "examples/" folder.
+Each example includes the input file and the expected output (γ, energies, power).To run: upload the input file, set the parameters below, and check that the tool reproduces the expected values
+For exemple:

 * "Niobium\_pentoxide\_GCDs\_1V\_1dot25\_A\_per\_g\_current\_app\_0dot0005A\_0.0004g.csv" — the pseudocapacitor case from the paper.
 * "Dados de Descarga RFB 04 modulos Fe-Fe\_0.001A\_400ml\_each\_pole.csv" — the iron redox flow battery case.